 20. Drape a Granny Square or Crochet Throw Across the Bed

 A crochet or granny square throw is one of the cosiest and most cottagecore things you can add to a bed, and it works layered over any kind of bedding.
 This one, in bright multicoloured tones, is draped over a white quilt, and the combination is so cheerful and warm.
-A round wicker nightstand, a simple lamp, and a small bookcase filled with books and plants make this room feel genuinely lived-in and personal.
 A granny square blanket is a lovely handmade project if you crochet, but it’s also easy to find secondhand and usually very affordable.

 21. Add a Picture Ledge or Board Sill Behind the Bed to Display and Style

 A picture ledge or narrow board sill fixed to the wall behind your bed gives you a beautiful little display space that you can change up whenever you feel like it.
-It is one of those additions that looks like it has always been there, and it works especially well in cottagecore bedrooms, where layering and collecting are part of the whole aesthetic.
-Style yours with a mix of small framed prints, a candle or two, a little potted plant, and a few objects you love.
-The beauty of a ledge over a gallery wall is that nothing is permanently fixed, so you can rearrange it as the seasons change without any extra holes in the wall.
+It is one of those additions that looks like it has always been there, and it works especially well in cottagecore bedrooms, where layering and collecting are integral to the overall aesthetic.

 21 Cottagecore Bedroom Decor Ideas